 Total dissolved phosphorus (TDP) and soluble reactive phosphorus (SRP) are used for long-term evaluation of groundwater phosphorus since they are the representative forms found in groundwater and a longer period of record is available for these forms.
-A Mann-Kendall statistical trend analysis demonstrated that TDP and SRP in the groundwater at MW-9 upstream of the Reservoir are significantly increasing over time, although there is not a similar statistically significant trend at the upstream monitoring well sites (MW-1 and MW-5) (Figure ES-7).
+TP concentrations in groundwater samples can be elevated by sediment disturbance during groundwater sampling.
+A Mann-Kendall statistical trend analysis demonstrated that TDP and SRP in the groundwater at MW-9 upstream of the Reservoir are significantly increasing over time, although there is not a similar statistically significant at the trend at the upstream monitoring well sites (MW-1 and MW-5) (Figure ES-7).
 Conductivity in the groundwater has a statistically significant increasing trend from upstream (MW-1) to downstream towards the Reservoir (MW-9).